Htet-1aung/Hackintosh-Monterey-i3-6100U-SONY-VAIO/README.md

 The following features are not currently working:

-- WiFi
+- WiFi(Recommended to use Airportitwlm.kext for Intel wifi cards or itwlm.kext + heliport can be a solution too).
 - Bluetooth
-- Battery indicator
+- Battery indicator(Which can be fixed by upgrading SMCBatteryIndicator.kext)
 - Sleep and hibernation

 ## Fixing Issues